samtalks/how-tos/README.md

     ```

     Type `yes`.
-  * You will be prompted for the password.
-Go to your email and copy the password that DigitalOcean sent you.
-Paste it into the terminal.
-Then change the password (and keep the records safely somewhere).
   * Copy the wp-admin password that this pre-installation of Wordpress provides you and paste it into some notepad or somewhere.
 You will need this later.
 3. At this point, DigitalOcean's one-click instructions has you install Wordpress.
 We're not going to do that yet.
 PublishingWithWordpress' guide has some optimization instructions we'll do first.
 Not sure if this order is necessary, but the author does them first so we'll follow suit.
 While still in your SSH terminal session, do the following in order: